RealDevSquad/feature-flag-frontend/README.md

 We emphasize the importance of testing in our development process.
 Here are some key points regarding our testing strategy:

-- **Unit Tests**: We write unit tests for all new features to ensure that individual components as expected.
+- **Unit Tests**: We write unit tests for all new features to ensure that individual components function as expected.
 - **Integration Tests**: Integration tests are implemented to verify that different parts of the application work together correctly.
-(We write it for pages).
+(We write them for pages).